titikshagupta164-a11y/VSD_RISCV_INTERNSHIP/README.md

 - The loop structure is preserved.
 - Branch instructions are present.
 - Runtime calculations are performed inside the loop.
+- Approximately 15 instructions are generated within the main routine.
 - The generated code remains easy to correlate with the original C program.

 This optimization level improves execution efficiency while preserving code readability and debugging capability.